 – management time to sit in interviews.

 With all that said, it’s only natural to want to keep your employee retention high and your costs low.
-To help you do just that, here are three ways you can start improving your turnover today.
+To reduce staff turnover, it is crucial to understand the causes.
+One way of doing so is exit interviews.

 Just because you value your employees, it doesn’t mean they feel valued.
 Don’t stop thanking someone for something just because they do it every day, and do: